top of page

 Ryan Burns

-PDA and ADHD in Adults: What Demand Avoidance Can Look Like
+PDA and ADHD in Adults: What Demand Avoidance Looks Like

 PDA and ADHD can look similar, but they’re not the same.
 When demand avoidance in ADHD is driven by overwhelm—not defiance—supports that lower perceived threat and protect autonomy work best.
 Learn how to tell ADHD from PDA-style demand avoidance and what actually helps.